miamiyankee13/medicine-cabinet/README.md

 ## Summary
 Medicine Cabinet allows users to keep track of medicinal cannabis strains.
-Users can store strains in the cabinet, allowing them to view strain details and leave comments visible to the community.
+Users can store strains in the cabinet, allowing them to view strain details and post comments visible to the community.
 Users can also create a strain if it does not already exist in the database.

 ## Features
 * Register user
 * Login user
+* Add strains to cabinet
-* Add/remove strain from cabinet
+* Remove strains from cabinet
-* Get strain details/comments
+* Get strain details
+* Add comments to strains
-* Add/remove user comments to/from strain
+* Remove comments from strains
 * Create strain

 ## Built with